CodeCorico/MemoryOverflow/cards/README.md

 ## <a name="create"></a> Create a new card

-To be used by the [generator](../generator/), each card has a generic configuration.
+To be used by [The Machine](../the-machine/), each card has a generic configuration.
 It's possible to create cards in differents programming languages and translations.

 ### The folder structure